How to Use Email Marketing to Promote a Blog

 Having a great blog is a starting point.
 Learning how to use email marketing effectively is also a great trait for your company to develop.
 By tying the two things together you are creating an even more powerful tool.

 In order to use email marketing to promote a blog, you first need to have a blog to promote.
-If your blog posts are going to be consistently sent to subscribers, it is vital that their content be well written, informative and engaging.
+If your blog posts are going to be consistently sent to subscribers, it is vital that their content is well written, informative and engaging.
 Consider hiring an on-staff writer who can focus all of their attention on producing great content for your company.

 If you have a blog but no way to promote it, you are not allowing that tool to reach its full potential.
 By using email marketing to increase subscribers to your blog you are enhancing both of these features and allowing them to work for one another.